aolkin/plc/docs/core/controller.rst

    :class:`.PersistentData` and automatically saves the cues and groups of the show every time they are modified.

-   The Controller is a :ref:`Receiver` and implement all of the necessary methods to be such.
+   The Controller is a :class:`.Receiver` and implement all of the necessary methods to be such.

 DMX Hardware Integration